 - Recipe development & food photography ( where companies ask for recipes and pictures for their own use and do not appear on the blog)

-For us personally, when it comes to recipe development and sponsored posts, we only work with companies and products we use and believe in, and of course aligns with the philosophy of our blog.
+For us personally, when it comes to recipe development and sponsored posts, we only work with companies and products we use and believe in, and of course, aligns with the philosophy of our blog.
 For example, if a product contains a bunch of artificial colors and hydrogenated fats, we will not work with it or endorse it, no matter what.
-Same goes for a product we don’t like, even if it’s “clean”.
+Same goes for a product we don't like, even if it's "clean".
 You will always see a disclaimer at the bottom of the post for sponsored posts.

-Now, this doesn’t mean that every time we talk about a specific product, we are getting paid for it.
+Now, this doesn't mean that every time we talk about a specific product, we are getting paid for it.
 In some occasions, we find products we really love, and we tell you about them so you get to try them too.
-Other times, companies offer to send us product to try, and if we like it, we create a recipe with it.
-But no other compensation is given, and in this case, you will not see at disclaimer at the bottom of the post.
+Other times, companies offer to send us a product to try, and if we like it, we create a recipe with it.
+But no other compensation is given, and in this case, you will not see a disclaimer at the bottom of the post.

 Today's recipe is an example.

-This bread is also absolutely delicious toasted, if you like your toast extra crunchy ( something our family is literally obsessed with)!
-One of the main reasons we love gluten free bread, even though we don’t have to follow a gluten free diet!
+This bread is also absolutely delicious toasted if you like your toast extra crunchy ( something our family is literally obsessed with)!
+One of the main reasons we love gluten-free bread, even though we don't have to follow a gluten-free diet!

-For this recipe we made our own BBQ sauce, but feel free to use your favorite store bought brand if you don’t have time to make it from scratch.
+For this recipe, we made our own BBQ sauce, but feel free to use your favorite store bought brand if you don't have time to make it from scratch.

 - 8oz gluten free tempeh, diced into bite size pieces

 - For the barbecue sauce: